rubyonracetracks/tutorial-rails-rubymn2/01-03-static_text.md

 # Unit 1
-## Chapter 2: Updating the Static Pages
+## Chapter 3: Updating the Static Text

 ### Objectives
-* Remove the About and Contact pages.
 * Update the footer.
-* Update the home page.
+* Update the home page text.

 ### New Branch
-Enter the command "git checkout -b 01-02-static_pages".
+Enter the command "git checkout -b 01-03-static_text".

 ### Removing the About and Contact Pages
 * In the test/integration/static_pages_test.rb file, remove all tests except for the "home page has expected content" test.